 The Aluminum Princess has finally been lowered into Mexican waters!
 She has a new look, in her ongoing metamorphosis.
 Scott decided to take the black foam collar off.
 It was causing a rougher ride in a head sea, and he was losing overall speed.
 So she now has gone back to a regular rub rail, made of vinyl, to soften impact with us and other boats when docking.
 She still looks sharp!

-So we’re all afloat again.
+So we’re afloat again.
+Here are some photos.

 “Shells Sink, Dreams Float.
 Life’s Good On Our Boat!”